mmkari/react-star-picker/docusaurus/docs/tutorial/usage.md

 # Usage

 Configure `StarPicker` by wrapping it in another component that defines its default values.
-This is a good place to write your custom `starRenderer` function as well (

- <Link to="/docs/tutorial/props#starrenderer">see this section for details</Link>   <a href="#/Props/starRenderer">see this section for details</a>):
+This is a good place to write your custom `starRenderer` function as well (<Link to="/docs/tutorial/props#starrenderer">see this section for details</Link>):

 ```jsx static a
 import React from 'react';